Unclaimed: Are are working at Bluehost ?

 If you decide Bluehost isn’t for you, don’t fret.
 There are plenty of other great options to choose from:

 Hostgator’s drawbacks lie in its poor customer service.
 For example, they have notoriously long waiting times for their support chats.
 In addition, customers have complained that their team didn’t have a good technical understanding of website management.
-Also, as noted above, they have one of the slowest website speeds of all the competitors listed here.

 SiteGround is an excellent choice if you’re looking for quick website speeds and reliable uptime as they reign supreme in both areas.
 They’re another European-based provider gradually gaining popularity for their well-priced and fast hosting services.

 On the downside, Siteground only offers shared hosting plans.
 They don’t provide VPS hosting or dedicated servers.
-Your resource space is also considerably limited (10 GB) compared to competitors.
+Your resource space is also considerably limited compared to competitors.
 Moreover, it doesn’t offer a free domain name.

 So, there you have it.
 This concludes our Bluehost review.
 We hope we’ve provided everything you need to decide whether they’re a good choice for your website.
 There are many aspects to consider, from security to functionality to ease of use.
 But, Bluehost is regarded as one of the best overall hosting providers on the market.